open-mmlab/mmskeleton/README.md

     <td><font size="1">Juggling ball<font></td>
   </tr>
 </table>

 Above figures show the neural response magnitude of each node in the last layer of our ST-GCN.
-The first row of results is from  NTU-RGB+D dataset, and the second row is from Kinetics-skeleton.
+The first row of results is from  **NTU-RGB+D** dataset, and the second row is from **Kinetics-skeleton**.

 ## Prerequisites